 Welcome to the Blarney Cup.
 After thirteen successful years as a tournament that was focused solely on fun and debauchery, we decided to make the tournament about a little bit more.
-Since 2011, we have raised money for two national foundations that are dedicated to raising money and finding a cure for Angelman Syndrome (AS), The Angelman Syndrome Foundation (ASF) and the Foundation for Angelman Syndrome Therapeutics (FAST).
+Since 2011, we have raised money for two national foundations that are dedicated to raising awareness and finding treatments and a cure for Angelman Syndrome (AS) – Angelman Syndrome Foundation (ASF) & Foundation for Angelman Syndrome Therapeutics (FAST).

-As most of you know, our oldest son, Andrew was diagnosed in 2007 with AS, a neurogenetic disorder that occurs randomly and happens when there is an abnormality/deficit in Chromosome 15.
+As some of you know, our oldest son, Andrew was diagnosed in 2007 with AS, a neurogenetic disorder that affects 1 in 15,000 births, or approximately 500,000 people worldwide, and happens when there is an abnormality/deficit in Chromosome 15.
 There is a lot of scientific language that goes into great detail about AS, but to summarize – AS is characterized by global developmental delays, speech impairment, movement or balance disorders, sensory-motor disorders, seizures, strabismus, low muscle tone and a variety of behavioral issues.
 Drew has amazed us with what he has accomplished, and we look forward to his continued growth.

 Scientists believe that AS is now the neurogenetic disorder with the greatest potential to be cured.